wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

     -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) --update-to [CHANNEL]@[TAG]     Upgrade/downgrade to a specific version.
-                                    CHANNEL and TAG defaults to "stable" and "latest" respectively if omitted; See
+                                    CHANNEL can be a repository as well.
+CHANNEL and TAG default to "stable" and "latest" respectively if omitted; See "UPDATE" for
-                                    "UPDATE" for details.
-Supported channels:
+                                    details.
+Supported channels: stable, nightly
-                                    stable, nightly
     -i, --ignore-errors             Ignore download and postprocessing errors.
                                     The download will be considered successful
                                     even if the postprocessing fails